What is a DSCR Loan?

 Learn more about our DSCR loans.

 DSCR stands for debt service coverage ratio.
-In residential investor lending, that usually means comparing rent to the property’s monthly debt obligations.
+In residential investor lending, that usually means comparing rent with the property’s monthly debt obligations.
+You can use our DSCR calculator to see what that ratio looks like in different situations.

-DSCR loans are commonly associated with the non-QM market, where underwriting is often built around property cash flow rather than a traditional owner-occupied income review.
+DSCR loans are commonly associated with the non-QM market, where underwriting may focus more on property cash flow than a traditional owner-occupied income review.
+Many DSCR loans are also structured for investment or business purposes, so they are not the same as a standard consumer mortgage for a primary residence.

 DSCR Loan Basics